-3D Leading Edge (3DL)- adding an extra seam to the longitudinal axis of the glider helps, on the one hand, give more consistency and volume to the profile (a more efficient 3D contour).
+3D Leading Edge (3DL) - adding an extra seam to the longitudinal axis of the glider helps, on the one hand, give more consistency and volume to the profile (a more efficient 3D contour) and on the other, joins and shapes the leading edge panels.
+The fabric is guided by the panel position to ensure fewer creases and better load distribution.
+The result is a cleaner profile, which benefits the wing in terms of performance and durability.